jprabhu0201/Hackintosh-EFI-Dell-Latitude_7280/README.md

 # Working:

+- Sidecar（yeah baby!
+This is the main goal for updating to Catalina）
 - Sleep (wake by power button)
 - Sound/Mic (speaker, earphone)
 - Network (only wireless tested)
-- Bluetooth (loses connection with Microsoft Modern Mouse after sleep, other devices work well)
+- Bluetooth (with BrcmBluetoothInjector.kext)
 - Keyboard (supports shortcut for volume adjustment (fn+f1/f2/f3), and brightness adjustment (f2/f3) configured in settings)
-- Touchpad (one finger and two finger gestures)
+- Touchpad (one finger and two finger gestures, ensure to copy the "CopyToLE" files into Library/Extensions and rebuild cache)
 - Battery
 - USB
 - Thunderbolt (USB-C supported when plugged-in before boot, charging works)